 Those with underlying health conditions, such as chronic lung disease, cardiovascular disease, diabetes mellitus, and sickle cell disease, appear to be at higher risk for severe COVID-19–associated disease.

-In addition to its role in the NIH ACTIV initiative, the NHLBI has designed an adaptive, responsive research strategy with short and long-term goals.
+The NHLBI has designed an adaptive, responsive research strategy with short- and-long-term goals.
 These goals include:

 NHLBI’s research response to the COVID-19 crisis has been a rapid, collaborative, and strategic effort.

 - The scientific community began to recognize the systemic and multi-organ nature of COVID-19, including the extensive involvement of the heart, lung, and blood systems.

 - By February, the NHLBI formed a COVID-19 response team.
 The NHLBI immediately began developing a research strategy, which included a process to solicit, review, and fund an initial set of clinical trials to evaluate therapies for people who become ill from COVID-19.

 - Congress passed the Coronavirus Aid, Relief, and Economic Security (CARES) Act, authorizing $103.4 million for the NHLBI to conduct and fund COVID-19 research.

 - On March 17, the NHLBI put out our first COVID-19 notice of special interest (NOSI), which called for investigators with active NHLBI grants to propose COVID-related research ranging from preclinical to clinical studies.

 - On April 9, the first patient was enrolled in an NHLBI-supported clinical trial related to COVID-19, called ORCHID, designed to test the effectiveness of the malaria drug hydroxychloroquine.